Holstein Kiel: Holstein Kiel II

-Notable famous or former players
+Notable former players

 Germany international footballers

 Players which achieve during their active years at Holstein Kiel to become Germany international footballers.
-In parenthesis (games / goals/ years).
+In parentheses (games / goals/ years).

+Coaching staff

 Women's section

-Since July 2004 the club has a women's football section as Wittenseer SV-TUS Felde dissolved their club to join Holstein Kiel.
-The team play since 2005–06 in the 2.
-Bundesliga.
-2011 the team were relegated to the third division and became from a sporting perspective a yo-yo club since that.
+Since July 2004, the club has a women's football section as Wittenseer SV-TUS Felde dissolved their club to join Holstein Kiel.
+The team played from 2005–06 to 2010–11 in the 2.
+Bundesliga, then experienced promotions and relegations between the latter and Regionalliga Nord.

-Recent seasons

 Other departments

-Other departments are team handball (Men and Women), Tennis, and Cheerleading.
+Other departments are team handball (men and women), tennis, and cheerleading.
 The women's handball team won the 1971 German handball championship.